antonbabenko/terraform-cost-estimation/README.md

 ## License

-MIT licensed.
-See LICENSE for full details.
+This code is released under the Apache 2.0 License.
+Please see LICENSE for more details.

+Copyright © 2020 Anton Babenko (Betajob AS)